07 May USCG Required Waste Signs

 We didn’t need the waste management plan, but it is also included in the package of three and has blank spots to write in the vessel-specific information required.

 Several people have seen our signs (either in person or in photos I’ve posted) and wanted to know where to get them.
-Here’s the link:
+Here’s the link (the wording has changed a little since we got ours, the West Marine signs now sold have the current wording):

 NOTE: Purchases made through this link help support The Boat Galley, at no additional cost to you.